-The PhD proposal defense is a requirement for candidacy and for full-time students, should be completed by December of the second year (appropriate timing will vary for flex-time students, but all requirements for candidacy must be completed by the end of year four).
+The PhD proposal defense is a requirement for candidacy and for full-time students should be completed by December of the second year (and as per SGS guidelines all requirements for candidacy must be completed by the end of year three).
+Appropriate timing will vary for flex-time students, but all requirements for candidacy for flex-time students must be completed by the end of year four.